 - Performing a comprehensive accident investigation: A thorough investigation of the accident will be conducted to gather evidence supporting your claim.
 This may involve reviewing accident reports, interviewing witnesses, analyzing medical records, and collecting any available surveillance footage or photographs.

 - Establishing liability: Your lawyer will work to establish that the drowsy driver was at fault for the accident and that their negligence caused the injuries or damages suffered by you.
 They will present evidence demonstrating the driver’s drowsy state, such as records of lack of sleep or other factors contributing to fatigue.
+Munley Law has four attorneys board-certified in Civil Trial Law who are ready to represent your rights every step of the way and hold the culpable parties accountable for your injuries.

 - Building a strong case: A legal strategy will be developed tailored to the specific circumstances of the case.
 Your lawyer will gather supporting evidence, consult with experts if necessary, and build a strong argument to prove your claim.
+Our work in this area of law and others has earned our lawyers recognition from Best Lawyers, the Litigation Counsel of America, the American Board of Trial Advocates, and Super Lawyers, through which Marion Munley has been named one of the Top 10 Super Lawyers in Pennsylvania for the past three years.

 - Legal support: Throughout the process, your lawyer will provide ongoing support and guidance to their clients.
 They will address any legal concerns, answer questions, and keep their clients informed about the progress of the case.
+Daniel Munley and Caroline Munley have both received Martindale-Hubbell’s Client Champion Award for their exceptional service delivered to clients, and all our partners hold AV Preeminent Ratings for their trusted professionalism and reputable conduct.

-Compensation for Injuries Caused by Driver Fatigue
+What Compensation Is Available for Injuries Caused by Driver Fatigue?

 Compensation for injuries caused by driver fatigue is designed to help victims recover financially and physically from the devastating consequences of a drowsy driving accident.
 When a fatigued driver causes an accident, victims may be entitled to several types of damages that address both economic and non-economic losses.